 Accepting ourselves, flaws and all, and truly loving who we are is one of the most challenging journeys we’ll undertake.
 I’m absolutely on that journey, making self-acceptance and self-compassion my primary practices as I navigate some major life transitions.

-I distinctly remember two moments that positively altered my relationship with myself, and the first one came through my body.
+I distinctly remember two moments that positively altered my relationship with myself, and the first one came through my body in 1999.
 It happened during a yoga class in which the teacher was leading us in head-to-knee pose.
 As I extended and folded my torso over my leg, the teacher said, “Breathe, and don’t abandon your body.”